Any comics criticism or journalism work by a person of color is eligible for the Harpy Agenda microgrant.

 All nominations will be kept on file and will be considered in the future; it is unnecessary to submit an article more than once.
 We are also open to alternative forms of comics journalism, such as podcasts, comic essays, or videos.

-Submissions are reviewed by a rotating panel of fellow writers of color and comics critics, organized by Shing Yin Khor and Taneka Stotts.
+Submissions are reviewed by a rotating panel of fellow writers of color and comics critics, organized by Shing Yin Khor, Taneka Stotts and J.A.
+Micheline.

 A minimum of one grant recipient, who will be awarded $100 for a piece of their writing, will be announced every month.